-Earth Day is on April 22nd this year and we have joined the 3rd annual Earth Month Blog Hop.
-The challenge is to find creative ways to upcycle different materials.
+We were challenged to find creative ways to upcycle different materials for Earth Day.
 We chose to do an upcycled woven cloth project because it was a real challenge for us to figure out a way to upcycle fabric and we wanted to stretch our creativity.
 Sarah and I don’t sew so we had to find an interesting way to use the fabric.
 We decided to turn an old t-shirt into a woven cloth basket.

 A Tisket a Tasket a Woven Cloth Basket

 This post contains affiliate links.
 Please visit our disclosure page for more information.

 We love weaving activities.
 Weaving is a wonderful fine motor activity as well as being a valuable way to strengthen pre-reading skills.
 The way the eyes track a weaving project mimics the way eyes track words while reading.

 - A plastic lid with 3/4″ or higher sides

 - Sticks cut the same length.
 We used twelve 8″ sticks for our larger basket and nine 6″ inch sticks for a smaller one.
 If you don’t have sticks from your garden you can use popsicle sticks.

 - Scrap fabric.
 We used one large man’s t-shirt.

 - Spray the plastic lid lightly with the cooking spray.
 This is to help the Plaster of Paris separate from the plastic lid.